Is it possible to receive salvation in our final hour?

 Salvation is not just an escape from hell

 So many people look at salvation as the escape from eternal damnation.
-But this is not true.
+But this is not how it should be.
 Salvation is the process of being set free from sin which is, in itself, the cause of our judgement.
-It is the transformed state of being that now lives for the love of God rather than the love of self.
+It is the transformed state of our being that now lives for the love of God rather than the love of self.
 Nowhere in the Bible does it say that Christ came to free us from hell.
 Rather it teaches that He came to free us from sin – the very thing that was sending us to eternal damnation in the first place (Mat 1:21).

 Jesus preaches to Nicodemus